 The first allegorical Jew of the game lays down her life to preserve the dignity and familial (one might say “brotherly”) harmony between all souls.

-To whit: the Lifestream borrows on ideas common in Hinduism that also appear in Buddhism.
+To whit: the Lifestream borrows from ideas common in Hinduism that also appear in Buddhism.
 The soul of the individual needs to merge with all other souls and share the totality of its experience for its own good.
 And then there’s this big fat Jesus thing going on with Aerith.
 Which is interesting because the Final Fantasy games are usually very critical of both religion and also just power in general.
 So I don’t think it’s a pro-religion thing, maybe pro-spirituality.

 If not pro-spirituality it is at least spiritual-friendly.
 What clinches the whole spiritual “reading” is the importance of Cloud’s subjectivity in the main plot.
 When we first meet Cloud, he doesn’t even give his name until he’s asked frankly- he’s just Ex-SOLDIER.
 Later, Cloud falls into the Lifestream while being locked in his own mind.
 He is both in the afterlife and trapped inside of his own pain.
 Another human being, Tifa, bodily enters his mind with him.